 I've had dogs, cats, horses, chickens, ducks, goats, turtles, fish, and birds.
 Currently, I have horses, cats and chickens.
 Three of the cats are deaf so I've had to learn ways of non-verbal communication.

-My family lived next to a large dairy farm in Northville and helped with their chores for fun.
-I was involved in 4-H and later as a 4-H group leader for kids interested in horses.
+My family lived next to a large dairy farm in Northville and I helped with their chores for 'fun'.
+I was a 4-H member and later became a 4-H group leader for kids interested in horses.